-For the recognizable semantic meanings of a given LM, \emph{vocabulary-defined semantics} proposed defining a set of special representations in the latent space to associate with the labels on the vocabulary.
-It quantifies the semantic property of LM latent space leveraging local isotropy~\citep{Cai2021IsotropyIT}, and benefits parameter optimizations, such as efficient logits computation~\citep{gu2024vds}.
-For each label on the LM vocabulary, there is an associated representation in the latent space, termed as ``semantic basis'', they share the same semantic meaning, as shown in \cref{fig:semantics}.
+For the recognizable semantic meanings of a given LM, \emph{vocabulary-defined semantics} proposed defining a set of special representations in the latent space to associate vocabulary labels.
+It quantifies semantic structure in the LM latent space by leveraging local isotropy~\citep{Cai2021IsotropyIT}, and it has been used for parameter optimizations such as efficient logits computation~\citep{gu2024vocabulary}.
+For each label in the LM vocabulary, there is an associated latent representation, termed a ``semantic basis'', and they share the same semantic meaning, as shown in \cref{fig:semantics}.

 For a given LM-head matrix, we conduct matrix multiplication to obtain semantic bases in the latent space.
 Since the computation direction is from logits to representations, instead of using the LM-head matrix $\mathbb{W}$, we use its pseudoinverse $\mathbb{W}^+$.
 If there are $v$ labels in the vocabulary, there will be $v$ unique semantic bases representing all semantic meanings.
-At the output side of LM, we multiply each onehot embedding $\vec{e}$ by the pseudoinverse matrix $\mathbb{W}^+$ to obtain the corresponding representation $\vec{s}$.
+At the output side of LM, each onehot embedding $\vec{e}$ is multiplied by the pseudoinverse matrix $\mathbb{W}^+$ to obtain the corresponding representation $\vec{s}$.
 That is, $\vec{s}=\vec{e}\cdot\mathbb{W}^+$.
-The computation is equivalent to solving the least squares problem of a system of linear equations.
+The computation is equivalent to solving the least-squares problem of a system of linear equations.
+Equivalently, the LM-head and its pseudoinverse form a readout/reconstruction pair: the LM-head maps a hidden state to semantic coordinates on the vocabulary, while the pseudoinverse maps those coordinates back to a latent representation in the least-squares sense.
 The time cost of computing semantic bases is rather low.
-For language models like LLaMA 2 (7B, 13B, and even 70B) which has 32000 labels in the vocabulary, it takes around 10 seconds on an A100 GPU.
-Moreover, this is a one-time computation with persistent value.
+For language models like LLaMA 2 (7B, 13B, and even 70B), which have 32k labels in the vocabulary, it takes around 10 seconds on A100.
+Moreover, this is an one-time computation with persistent value.